-- A change to your network could mean a physical change like adding a new device, or a software-related change like a firmware or anti-virus update.
+- Changing your network could mean a physical change, like adding a new device, or a software-related change, like a firmware or anti-virus update.

-- Your device manager can be from any level of the organization, but they need to be empowered to enforce your policies in order to be effective.
+- Your device manager can be from any level of the organization, but they need to be empowered to enforce your policies to be effective.

-Your operating systems should be continually updated to leverage the power of new technologies, fix bugs, and address security vulnerabilities discovered over the course of their lifecycle (often because those vulnerabilities were exploited).
+Your operating systems should be continually updated to leverage the power of new technologies, fix bugs, and address security vulnerabilities discovered throughout their lifecycle (often because those vulnerabilities were exploited).

 - Remove all unnecessary programs

 - Regularly download and install service packs

 - Ensure your OS is regularly patched

 - Define access and password rules for all users